Sniglet: Beyond comedy

 Yeah.
 Well, no. I wouldn't say they're completely for comic value.
 I mean, I get letters from schools all the time saying how they've incorporated a sniglet book into their reading program.
 You can look at a lot of the words and sort of break them down into their etymological origins.
 And you can learn a lot about how and where words derive from.
 When you assign this frailty of human nature a word, then the word has to work.
 It has to either be a hybrid of several other words, or have a Latin origin, or something.

 Anne Wescott Dodd's A Handbook for Substitute Teachers (1989) and Marcia L. Tate's Reading and Language Arts Worksheets Don't Grow Dendrites: 20 Literacy Strategies That Engage the Brain (2005) suggest creating sniglets as a classroom activity, and so bear out his claim.

 Popular English language experts such as Richard Lederer and Barbara Wallraff have noted sniglets in their books, The Miracle of Language and Word Court: Wherein Verbal Virtue Is Rewarded, Crimes Against the Language Are Punished, and Poetic Justice Is Done, respectively.
-The idea has been borrowed by Barbara Wallraff for her book Word Fugitives: In Pursuit of Wanted Words, where "word fugitives" is her term for invented words.
+Barbara Wallraff has borrowed the idea for her book Word Fugitives: In Pursuit of Wanted Words, where "word fugitives" is her term for invented words.
 Wallraff's Atlantic Monthly column "Word Fugitives" features words invented by readers, although they had to be puns, which many sniglets are not.